 The woman could cook.
 Oh!
 The lima beans.
 The pies.
 The sticky buns.
-She made these amazing hot rolls..and when she was 75 she went to Missouri to hang out with her sister’s.
-When she came back she was so excited because they showed her a “trick” to that 8 generation bread recipe.
-My most prominent food memory of her is her canning pickles, followed by when I was 10 or 11 and she made us ribeyes that were so big they flopped off the plate!
+She made these amazing hot rolls..and when she was 75, she went to Missouri to hang out with her sisters.
+She was so excited when she came back because they showed her a “trick” to that 8 generation bread recipe.
+My most prominent food memory of her is her canning pickles, followed by when I was 10 or 11, and she made us ribeyes that were so big they flopped off the plate!

 One time, as a line pushed us further back in line, my grandmother and I befriended the woman behind us.
-Charlotte the Great said if I spoke up, they’d have my back.
-If you know me, you know I was willing….It caused a semi-riot and when I looked over for backup, Charlotte the Great was standing in line, looking at the sky and whistling!
+Charlotte the Great said they’d have my back if I spoke up.
+If you know me, you know I was willing…It caused a semi-riot, and when I looked over for backup, Charlotte the Great was standing in line, looking at the sky and whistling!